RLewis11769/holbertonschool-web_back_end/0x00-ES6_basic/README.md

 ### 6-string-interpolation.js
 - Modify given function to use template literals to return variable values
-    - Use string interpolation aka replacing placeholders with values in a string literal
+    - Use string interpolation instead of concatenating strings and variables with +
     - Used with:
         - 6main.js